-A good truck is a great way to get started in the restaurant business.
-It is pretty low investment, compared to opening a brand new restaurant. t offers plenty of other perks as well, like low overhead and small payroll.
-Most food trucks take advantage of free advertising and marketing through social media sites, like Facebook, Twitter and even Pinterest.
+A food truck is a great way to get started in the restaurant business.
+It is a pretty low investment, compared to opening a brand new restaurant, and offers plenty of other perks such as low overhead and small payroll.
+Most food trucks take advantage of free advertising and marketing through social media sites such as Facebook, Twitter, and even Pinterest.

 Food Trucks Are More Than Sandwiches

 When choosing a food truck theme, you should be creative in what type of food you want to offer customers that will keep them coming back.
 What can set your food apart from the competition?
 If you chose to offer basic burgers, hot dogs, or sandwiches, maybe recreate them by adding interesting ingredients to create a new food experience for customers.

 Food trucks have come a long way since the days of the ice cream man or selling burgers and dogs.
 Today, there seems to be a food truck for nearly every kind of cuisine available, from gourmet cupcakes to Austrian bratwurst to Vietnamese lemongrass chicken tacos.

 Local Foods Are a Popular Food Truck Theme

 Local food continues to be one of the strongest restaurant trends over the past several years, with more restaurants incorporating locally grown food, including organic and sustainable foods, into their regular menus.
 Food trucks are also following suite, offering a wide variety of local food selections.
 Underdog Truck out of San Diego offers sausage sandwiches made with only locally sourced foods.
 Celebrity chef Rocco Dispirito has his own food truck, Now Eat This!, which focuses on healthy comfort food.
 Not only are all of the entrees such as cheesy turkey black bean enchiladas and faux fried general Tsao’s chicken less than 350 calories, the menu board includes calories for all menu items.